Raychen0617/Interview_prepare/docs/source/cpp.md

 ### Derive & Override

 When you call a function with the same name in the derived class, it **overrides** the base class function (instead of the virtual function).
+Derivation allows you to derive a class, called a derived class, from another class, called a base class.

 ```c
 #include <iostream>